- To host your own screening, talk, or event around the film, please submit this form or email email@example.com

 - Stay updated about news, talks, upcoming film events and the release of Zuzana's memoir, A HUNDRED MIRACLES, by filling out the form below.

-- We welcome your comments about the film, ZUZANA: MUSIC IS LIFE; and/or any stories or memories you might want to share.
+- We welcome your comments about the film and/or any stories or memories you might want to share.
 Please send us your thoughts and experiences.
 All submissions will be reviewed before posting.

 Thank you so much!

 Zuzana played to a full house in Kalamazoo, and there was not a dry eye in the theatre.
 Bravo and thanks.

 What a wonderful documentary film.
 I felt as if I were in the same room as Zuzana and that I knew her.
 With all the drama and sadness in her life, to be so positive with brilliant talent that was so uplifting, fuels one with hope.
 I believe there is a saying that out of sadness comes strength.
 I certainly left on a high flying cloud.

 - Ian L.

 High Flying Cloud

 There are no words to describe the achievement of bringing the extraordinarily beautiful Zuzana back to life for countless new admirers.
 What a beautiful mind!
 What a beautiful heart!
 What grace!
 What talent!